Seamonsters-2605/Seamonsters-2605.github.io/docs/teleop-collab/index.md

     - Add buttons to make the robot move sideways
 - **Slow mode and fast mode buttons**
     - Add a Slow Mode button which slows down driving, and a Fast Mode button.
-- **Climb backwards**
-    - Climbing down the rope is almost as important as climbing up.
-- **"Auto Shoot" button**
-    - When you hold this button, the flywheels spin up for a second, then the feeder starts spinning automatically.
-- **Shake button**
-    - Hold the button to make the robot shake rapidly.
-This was useful to fix balls that were stuck.